stsievert/salmon/_sources/api.rst.txt

    :toctree: generated/
    :template: class.rst

-   salmon.backend.sampler.Runner
+   salmon.backend.sampler.Sampler

 This class enables running a triplet embedding algorithm on Salmon: it provides convenient hooks to the database like ``get_queries`` and ``post_answers`` if you want to customize the running of the algorithm.
-By default, the algorithm uses ``Runner.run`` to run the algorithm.
+By default, the algorithm uses ``Sampler.run`` to run the algorithm.

-Every class below inherits from :class:`~salmon.backend.sampler.Runner`.
+Every class below inherits from :class:`~salmon.backend.sampler.Sampler`.

 Passive Algorithms